Close Quarter – Anna Zabo

-Except for the man he had completely pissed off.
+Except for the man he’d completely pissed off.

 A woman handed that man a towel.
 He used it to dry his face and blot his lap before he stood.
 He turned and glared at Rhys.

 Oh God.
 Even with cocktails dripping from his hair, the man was too close to perfection to be real.
-Beautiful, exquisitely anger.
+Beautiful, exquisite anger.
 High cheeks, long jaw.
-Dark hair, brows.
+Dark hair and brows.

 Rhys knew his mouth hung open a little.
-He took his hands from his pockets, stood straighter.
+He took his hands from his pockets and stood straighter.
 “Dry cleaning.”
 The words came out as a croak.
 “I’ll pay.”